-- Leverage private investments in habitat restoration with state and federal resources - Encourage active forest management on public and private lands to increase young forest and shrubland habitat and promote diversity of age classes within aspen stands - Increase public education on the benefits of active forest management - Increase the cost-share program and develop other initiatives that provide technical and financial assistance to private landowners to improve forested and grassland habitat types
+• Leverage private investments in habitat restoration with state and federal resources.

+Encourage active forest management on public and private lands to increase young forest and shrubland habitat and promote diversity of age classes within aspen stands.

+- Increase public education on the benefits of active forest management. - Increase the cost-share program and develop other initiatives that provide technical and financial assistance to private landowners to improve forested and grassland habitat types.

-Salmon
+Salmon 🚱

-Since their introduction to the Great Lakes, salmon have become a key target for anglers from around the world.
+ince their introduction to the Great Lakes, salmon have become a key target for anglers from around the world.
 When they were originally brought to Lake Michigan in 1966 by the MDNR, their main purpose was to control invasive alewives.
 These small baitfish experienced huge population growth then die-offs that would cover beaches from Chicago to the Traverse Bays.
 Salmon predation on alewives essentially eliminated these die-offs, but native prey species have failed to recover due to changing lake dynamics.
 Without the forage base, salmon populations have shrunk, thus significantly impacting the overall fishing experience and economic well-being of many outdoor recreation businesses across the state.

 It is also becoming harder and harder for anglers to reach salmon due to increasingly unpredictable and rough weather on the Great Lakes.
 According to Captain Denny Grinold and other charter captains, "blow days" - times where boats cannot travel safely due to high winds - on the lakes are happening more frequently.
 "Last year I had to cancel 59 trips due to windy days or bad weather" said Capt.
 Grinold.
 "Comparing it to twenty or thirty years ago, we would have maybe had fifteen to twenty trips cancelled.
 The wind seems to pick up in mid-August and doesn't want to stop until late September, if we're lucky.
 We're getting a lot more Northeast winds compared to just the eastern winds, and this shift in weather patterns has hurt a lot of charter guys."
-"These shifts in temperature on large water bodies are concerning, and make it hard to fish consistently.
-We would see shifts like this years ago, but not at these speeds."